AaronRobinsonMSFT/interop-doc/doc/interop-doc.md

 var lowered = toLower("ABCDEFG");
 ```

-The generated stub in the above examples would translate the supplied .NET `string` and convert it to the appropriate native representation.
-Take a moment and consider what that would imply.
+The generated stub in the above examples would convert the supplied .NET `string` to the appropriate native representation.
+This conversion carries some implications that are worth considering.
 The .NET platform internally stores `string` values as UTF-16 encoded values.
-This means that if the native environment were expecting a UTF-8 or ANSI code page encoding that would need to be handled by some logic.
+This means that if the native environment were expecting a UTF-8 or ANSI code page encoding, that would need to be handled by some logic.
 Additionally the GC is free to move the .NET `string` if it helps optimize memory usage.
 The IL Stub is responsible for this logic.
-The `to_lower()` function returns a string though, which means the reverse operation including encoding considerations must taken into account.
+The `to_lower()` function also returns a string, which means the reverse operation (converting the native representation to a .NET `string`, including encoding considerations), must be taken into account.

 **Reverse IL Stub**